St4ck0v3rf10w/CO2Monitor/README.md

 # CO2Monitor

-- remake from RaveGun Co2Monitor
+- remake from  RaveGun/C02_LCD_Device_Git
-- ported from arduino to ESPHome
+- ported from arduino/PIO to ESPHome